jtannas/katachi/docs/docs/Features/AnyOf.md

 ## Alternative Syntax

-In the documentation, we call `Kt.any_of` as a method but that's actually just a convenience.
+In the documentation, we call `Kt.any_of` as a method, but that's actually just a convenience.

 You can also use the `AnyOf` class directly.